hakumushi/drag-and-drop-selenium/README.md

 2. Install the libs (pip install -r requirements.txt)
 3. Access the features folder on terminal
 4. Create a folder resources and move the chromedriver file to it
-5. Execute behave or behave cadastro.feature
+5. Execute behave or behave mainpage.feature